-Keep track of both friends and devices with Apple's new Find My app
+Keep track of both friends and devices with Apple's Find My app

 - Tap the People tab if the app doesn't open to it.

-Tap the friend who is sharing their location in the list below the map.
+Tap the friend who shares their location in the list below the map.

 - Swipe up on the card and tap Contact to bring up that friend's contact information.